Mandarinfish1/README-Generator/README.md

 ## Installation

-- dghn
+- fgh

 ## Usage

-- ghnm
+- dfg

 ## Demo

-- ghm
+- dfgh

 ## contributing

-- dgn
+- dfh

 ## credits

-- ghn
+- dfgh

 ## Reference

--dgn
+-sfgh

 ## Test instructions

-- ghn
+- sdf

 ## Link to project

-- fgb
+- fgh

 # Questions

-- If you have additional questions, I can be reached by email at: dfgn.
+- If you have additional questions, I can be reached by email at: fgh.
-- Github username: dghn
+- Github username: dfgh
-- Github Profile link: dfgn
+- Github Profile link: dgh